Off Centre

 Off Centre is an American sitcom that aired on The WB network from October 14, 2001, to October 31, 2002.
 Created by Chris Weitz, Paul Weitz, and Danny Zuker, the series was heavily promoted as "from the guys who brought you American Pie".

 Synopsis

 The series is centered on the lives of two twentysomething friends, British stud Euan Pierce and play-it-safe American Mike Platt, after they move into the posh Hadley Building on New York's Centre Street.
-Rounding out the cast are Mike's girlfriend, Liz Lombardi, their wacky friend, Vietnamese restaurant owner Chau Presley, and secretly sensitive gangsta rapper Status Quo.
+Rounding out the cast are Mike's girlfriend Liz Lombardi, their wacky friend and Vietnamese restaurant owner Chau Presley, and secretly sensitive gangsta rapper Status Quo.